Tours of Washington D.C.

 - Please visit: http://www.ustreas.gov/offices/management/curator/tours.shtml

-- The closest Metrorail station is Foggy Bottom on the Red Line.
+- The closest Metrorail station is Foggy Bottom on the Orange or Blue Line.
 Free shuttle buses leave from Foggy Bottom Station to the Kennedy Center every fifteen minutes.

 - Parking is available, but there is limited space for SUVs taller than six (6) feet.